Twometer/OpenMirror/README.md

   - Weather
   - Calendars
   - RSS feeds
+  - On/Off time schedule
-- Configurable UI using a web interface
+- Configurable using a web interface